How Bexley decide primary school places

 We strongly recommend accepting the place, even if you’re making an appeal or your child is on a waiting list.
 It doesn’t affect your appeal or list position, and you won’t risk your child missing out on a place altogether.

-If you got an offer for a school on your list, but not your first choice, we’ll let you know how to put your child on a waiting list if you want to.
+If you got an offer for a school on your list, but not your first choice, your child’s name will be automatically added to the school's waiting list if it is in Bexley.

 If we’ve had to offer you a place at a school not on your list, you have the right to appeal, and we’ll send you information about that.
 You should note that appeals are rarely successful.